SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/page-views-article.md

 As a product team you need to better understand where users navigate within your app.
 The PillarboxAnalytics framework provides a way to track views as they are brought on screen.
 This makes it possible to improve on user journeys and make your content more discoverable.

 > Important: Tracking must be properly setup first.
-Please refer to <doc:setup> for more information.
+Please refer to <doc:setup-article> for more information.

 Helpers are available to record page views, whether your view hierarchy is managed with UIKit or SwiftUI.